Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Can I buy land in Panay Island via a local company?

-A foreigner can purchase land on Panay Island through a Philippine corporation only if that corporation is at least 60% owned by Filipino citizens, which means the foreigner can hold a maximum 40% stake in the land-owning entity.
+A foreigner on Panay Island can participate in land ownership through a Philippine corporation, but only if that corporation is at least 60% Filipino-owned in both voting and outstanding capital, which means you as the foreign investor can hold a maximum of 40% of the company's equity.

 What "grey-area" ownership setups get foreigners in trouble in Panay Island?